Eye care services in the community

 KAB has Eye Clinic Liaison Officers (ECLOs) working in the Ophthalmic Departments of hospitals across Kent, Bromley and Bexley.
-Fran Smith is based at Maidstone Hospital, Scott Jones will be based at the Kent and Canterbury and William Harvey hospitals from 5th June 2017, and Chris Wilsdon is based at the Princess Royal University Hospital and the Queen Mary Hospital.
+Fran Smith is based at Maidstone Hospital, Scott Jones will be based at the Kent and Canterbury and William Harvey hospitals, and Chris Wilsdon is based at the Princess Royal University Hospital and the Queen Mary Hospital.
 The ECLOs are there for emotional support, for information about eye conditions and for advice on the services available to people with sight impairments.
 This may include information about the registration process, benefits and concessions and local services.
 Most importantly the ECLOs are on hand to spend time with you and talk through any concerns you might have.

 The ECLOs welcome calls or e-mails from anyone who is worried or nervous about attending an eye appointment at one of the clinics, and will do their very best to help make the visit as stress free as possible.

 Hospital based eye care staff

 Hospital based eye care services are led by Ophthalmologists.
 Ophthalmologists are doctors who specialise in the treatment of eye disease.
 Their primary role is to treat eye disease medically or surgically; those who practice surgery are called Ophthalmic Surgeons.
 Patients attending an eye clinic may also be seen by Registrars, Senior House Officers or Associate Specialists.